Williams Racing: 1994 season

 Pre-season testing showed the FW16 had speed but was difficult to drive.
 The Fédération Internationale de l'Automobile (FIA) had banned electronic driver's aids, such as active suspension, traction control and ABS, to make the sport more "human".
 It was these technological advancements that the Williams chassis of the previous years had been built around.
-With their removal in 1994, Williams had not been a good-handling car, as observed by other F1 drivers, having been seen to be very loose at the rear.
+With their removal in 1994, the Williams had not been a good-handling car, as observed by other F1 drivers, having been seen to be very loose at the rear.
 Senna himself had made numerous comments that the Williams FW16 had quirks that needed to be ironed out.
 It was obvious that the FW16, after the regulation changes banning active suspension and traction control, exhibited none of the superiority of the FW15C and Williams FW14B cars that had preceded it.
 The surprise of testing was Benetton-Ford which was less powerful but more nimble than the Williams.
+This all would be reflected on the track when the season began; Senna managed to put the FW16 on the pole in the first two events, but retired from both while Schumacher brought his Benetton to the top of the podium.

-The first four rounds were won by Michael Schumacher in the Benetton-Ford.
-Senna took pole in the first two races but failed to finish either of them.
-In the third race, the 1994 San Marino Grand Prix in Imola, Senna again took pole position, but was involved in a fatal crash at the second corner after completing six laps.
+Then, at Imola in the third race, everything changed.
+Qualifying on the pole for a third consecutive race, Senna was leading on Lap 7 when his car left the track at the high speed Tamburello corner; the accident proved fatal, and Senna became the first driver to be killed in a race since Riccardo Paletti crashed at Montreal during the 1982 Canadian Grand Prix.
 The repercussions of Senna's fatal accident were severe for the team itself, as the Italian prosecutors tried to charge the team and Frank Williams with manslaughter, an episode which was not over until 2005.
 At the next race in Monaco, Damon Hill was the only Williams on the grid, as a mark of respect to Senna, and retired on the first lap.
 After Senna's death, every Williams F1 car carried a Senna 'S' on its livery in his honour and to symbolise the team's ongoing support of the Instituto Ayrton Senna until the permanent removal starting in 2022, with then Williams CEO Jost Capito stating it was time to "move on".